 Hepatitis lasting > 6 mo is generally defined as chronic, although this duration is arbitrary.
 Hepatitis B virus (HBV) and hepatitis C virus (HCV) are frequent causes of chronic hepatitis; 5 to 10% of cases of HBV infection, with or without hepatitis D virus (HDV) coinfection, and about 75% of cases of HCV infection become chronic.
+Rates are higher for HBV infection in children (eg, up to 90% of infected neonates and 30 to 50% of young children).
 Hepatitis A and E viruses are not causes.
 Although the mechanism of chronicity is uncertain, liver injury is mostly determined by the patient's immune reaction to the infection.

 Many cases are idiopathic.
 A high proportion of idiopathic cases have prominent features of immune-mediated hepatocellular injury (autoimmune hepatitis), including the following:

 Sometimes chronic hepatitis has features of both autoimmune hepatitis and another chronic liver disorder (eg, primary biliary cirrhosis, chronic viral hepatitis).
 These conditions are called overlap syndromes.

 Many drugs, including isoniazid, methyldopa, nitrofurantoin, and, rarely acetaminophen, can cause chronic hepatitis.
 The mechanism varies with the drug and may involve altered immune responses, cytotoxic intermediate metabolites, or genetically determined metabolic defects.